 - Turn in your surplus as soon as possible.
 Do not wait to gather enough property for a large truckload.
 Some surplus pieces lose value quickly, your space is valuable, and it is easier and faster for University Surplus & Salvage to remove the equipment.

 Hazardous and Infectious Waste

 Surplus will not accept equipment containing radioactive materials.
-These items are disposed by US&S after the source is removed by the Radiological Health Department.
-Examples of equipment that must be cleared first by the Radiological Health Department are scintillation units and X-Ray machines.
+These items are disposed by US&S after the source is removed by the Radiation Safety Department.
+Examples of equipment that must be cleared first by the Radiation Safety Department are scintillation units and X-Ray machines.

-Equipment needs to be cleaned before it is sent to US&S like fume hoods and microtomes.
+Equipment needs to be cleaned before it is sent to US&S like, Biosafety cabinets, fume hoods and microtomes.
 Any Biohazard labels must be removed.
-Follow guidelines of the Environmental Health and Safety Department.
+Follow guidelines of the Occupational and Environmental Health and Safety Department.